Home >> Library >> Section 508

-Called 508 for short, Section 508 of the U.S. Rehabilitation Act requires that any organization receiving federal funds make their electronic information and services accessible to people with disabilities by complying with Section 508 standards.
+Section 508 of the U.S. Rehabilitation Act requires any organization that receives federal funds to make their electronic information and services accessible to people with disabilities.
+That means they must comply with Section 508 standards.

 Also read Transcend's summary of § 508 requirements: Making websites and PDFs accessible is not that hard.

 According to the Centers for Disease Control (CDC), approximately 20% of American adults have a disability.
 This percentage goes up as baby boomers age.
 Without 508 adaptations, many people with special needs cannot access electronic information and services.

 But 508 benefits all users.
 That's because 508 standards require basic usability features, such as: simple language, good navigation, and readable formats.
 Other 508 standards make websites accessible in a variety of formats.
 Users who cannot see, hear, move, or process certain types of information can do so through various facilitating technologies.
 One example is a screen reader, which is a software that reads the text on the screen and turns it into spoken voice or Braille.
 Another technology is a head wand, which lets users without mobility in other parts of their bodies interact with the computer.
 (See the image below.)

 How do you make your site and PDFs accessible?

 Section 508 requires that you apply the Web Accessibility Initiative of the World Wide Web Consortium standards (W3C standards, for short), which we list below.

 Click on any link to get more information at the W3C site:

 - Provide equivalent alternatives to auditory and visual content.

 - Properly use markup and style sheets.